 For example, industries already use computer technology to enhance and develop their Core Competencies and Capabilities.
 They have introduced computer systems into their business over decades for factory control and business process management.
 Tasks that required professional judgement have been enhanced through the automated collection of data and its analysis.

 It is understandable that they may see Industry 4.0 as a simple continuation of this trend.
 However, this ‘business as usual’ approach is likely to be complacent.
 The commoditisation of core competencies and capabilities is likely to change significantly due to the trends recognised as leading to Industry 4.0.

-The relatively slow process of commoditisation will evolve into a far more rapid process of ‘codification’ of Core Competencies and Capabilities.
-By this, we mean that computer algorithms will be developed which will replace professional judgements at vastly reduced cost and increased reliability compared to today’s approach using trained professionals.
+The relatively slow process of commoditisation will evolve into a far more rapid means of ‘codification’ of Core Competencies and Capabilities.
+By this, we mean that computer algorithms will be developed, which will replace professional judgements at vastly reduced cost and increased reliability compared to today’s approach using trained professionals.

-Another feature of codification is that once developed, the algorithm can be used at very low marginal cost and the owner of the algorithm can quickly deploy it and dominate a market.
+Another feature of codification is that once developed, the algorithm can be used at little marginal cost, and the owner of the algorithm can quickly deploy it and dominate a market.